 Fire will shine a light on the darkest side

-- Performance Video: The music video for 'Crawling Back To You' is essentially the band performing in an abandoned packing lot.
+- The music video for "Crawling Back To You" is essentially the band performing in an abandoned parking lot.

 - Real Men Love Jesus: Chris Daughtry is a practicing Christian.

 - The Runner-Up Takes It All: Daughtry's sold somewhere around 50 million albums worldwide.
 Taylor Hicks, that season's winner, was dropped by Arista Records after his debut album and hasn't been seen much, if at all, since.